 Brache 1 -- acoustics:

 Wind noise becomes dominant as automobiles driving at cruise speed (80-90 kph).
 A quiet driver environment is a contributing sales motivation in the sense of comfort, safety and quality.
 Wind noise is almost always undesired, in contrast to engine noise which in some cases provides useful feedback to the driver.
 Over time the engine noise has been reduced, and the relative wind noise contribution has increased.
 Wind noise will become even more pronounced in the future in regard to hybrid or fully electric propulsion.

 With a fundamental understanding of noise source generation, it will be possible to develop a set of design guidelines and virtual methods that can be used to evaluate, predict and optimize the behavior of typical exterior shapes used on automobiles.
 The techniques will be beneficial in the product development process, to predict problems already before a product has been built and reduce physical testing.
-The goal is to develop a fast and robust approach for predicting the dominant noise sources in the exterior flow field.

 This project branch aims to establish a fundamental understanding of how noise sources are created by external turbulence around automobile bodies and how the noise sources depend on geometrical complexity and flow speeds.

 The project branch will advance the state of the art in nacelle design by smart use of various fidelity level aerodynamic modeling tools enabling fast iterations and down selection of nacelle geometries and locations.
 Wing/nacelle interference will be taken into account.
 This method will be validated by wind tunnel experiments with new and advanced wind tunnel models and measuring techniques.

 Branch 3 -- MDO (multidisciplinary design optimization) and FSI (fluid-structure interaction):